zng-ui/zng/TODO/_r.md

-* Turn command handle enabled into a variable.
+* Turn command handle enabled into a variable?
-* Don't use ContextVar of Var in image.
 * Review IsEnabled.
 * Review EventArgs, should we target a specific path?.
 * Sub-divide UiNodeList masks.